Japanese yen: After the global economic crisis of 2008

 However, this trend of depreciation reversed after the global economic crisis of 2008.
 Other major currencies, except the Swiss franc, have been declining relative to the yen.

-On April 4, 2013, the Bank of Japan announced that they would expand their asset purchase program by $1.4 trillion in two years.
+On 4 April 2013, the Bank of Japan announced that they would expand their asset purchase program by US$1.4 trillion in two years.
 The Bank of Japan hopes to bring Japan from deflation to inflation, aiming for 2% inflation.
-The number of purchases is so large that it is expected to double the money supply, but this move has sparked concerns that the authorities in Japan are deliberately devaluing the yen to boost exports.
+The amount of purchases is so large that it is expected to double the money supply, but this move has sparked concerns that the authorities in Japan are deliberately devaluing the yen to boost exports.
 However, the commercial sector in Japan worried that the devaluation would trigger an increase in import prices, especially for energy and raw materials.

 A period of rapid global inflation from 2022 onwards

 Since 2022, the yen has depreciated significantly against its peers, due to a variety of factors.
 Firstly, Japan's prolonged low-interest-rate policy (to tackle domestic deflation) has created a yield differential with other countries—notably the US—that have high interest rates (to tackle domestic inflation), prompting investors to seek higher returns in foreign currencies.
-This interest rate differential directly affects the price of the Yen and serves as one of the drivers behind its depreciation.
+This interest rate differential directly affects the price of the yen and serves as one of the drivers behind its depreciation.
 Widely held expectations of yen depreciation can become self-fulfilling prophecies, affecting the currency's exchange rate.
-To counter this, the BOJ conducted currency interventions of more than JPY 9 trillion selling the dollar and buying the yen in the September–October 2022 and April–May 2024 periods respectively.
+To counter this, the Bank of Japan conducted currency interventions of more than ¥9 trillion selling the USD and buying the yen in the September–October 2022 and April–May 2024 periods respectively.

 Redenomination proposals

-Numerous proposals have been made since the 1990s to redenominate the yen by introducing a new unit or new yen, equal to 100 yen, and nearly worth one U.S. dollar.
-This has not happened to date, since the yen remains trusted globally despite its low unit value, and due to the huge costs of reissuing new currency and updating currency-reading hardware.
+Numerous proposals have been made since the 1990s to redenominate the yen by introducing a new unit or new yen, equal to 100 yen, and nearly worth one USD.
+This has not happened to date, since the yen remains trusted globally despite its low unit value, and due to the large costs of reissuing new currency and updating currency-reading hardware.
 The negative impact of postponing upgrades to various computer software until redenomination occurs, in particular, was also cited.